Low Testosterone Therapy

 If you or a member of your family suffered a cardiovascular issue or any other serious side effect after taking any TRT medication, our lawyers could help you seek proper compensation in court.
-Call our toll-free phone number or fill our form now to speak with an attorney and receive a free legal consultation.

 Injury: Blood cloths, stroke, and heart attack, death.